pascualcam/pokeapisdk/README.md

 - Assumptions

-    - This SDK relies on the data integrity of the PokeAPI
+    - The SDK relies on the data integrity of the PokeAPI
     - The availability of the API is assumed whenever the client is utilized
     - The data format relied upon by this SDK is JSON
     - The SDK contains basic error handling and a logger is included for debugging